 In today’s digital-first economy, customers are referred to as digitally-empowered customers.
 This has been largely due to the proliferation of the internet and smartphones, which have become increasingly affordable across the world.
 As a result, the average customer is spending a lot of time online and interacting with financial services companies with respect to their products and services.

 It has been ten years since the great recession that severely crippled the banking, financial services, and insurance (BFSI) industry.
 Now, in 2018, the industry has recovered its capital position owing to a steady growth in recent years.
 The market has however become highly competitive and financial marketers have to reconsider their customer growth strategy by focusing on new digital technologies.
 Unlike in the past where customer interactions were happening offline, BFSI marketers are now faced with the uphill task of increasing customer engagements online.
-So, what should they do to bolster their digital marketing efforts?
+So, what should they do to bolster their digital growth marketing efforts?

 Here are 4 useful tips: